idena-network/idena-docs/docs/developer/validation.md

 - Fetch the temporary keys for loaded flips
 - Broadcast temporary key
 - Decrypt 8 flips for the short session
-- Display 6 flips for user (use 2 extra flips is there are some flips not available after 35 seconds)
+- Display 6 flips the for user (use 2 extra flips is there are some flips not available after 35 seconds)
 - Once the user has solved the flips, answers are stored locally.
 - Generate SubmitAnswersHashTx and SubmitShortAnswersTx transactions and sign them with the private key
 - Push SubmitAnswersHashTx to the shared node.